Doing Research on Commodities

 - CANSIM (socio-economic time series data - watch the slideshow for tips on how to use CANSIM)

-- Energy Information Agency (data on coal, natural gas, electricity, petroleum and other energy sources)
+- Energy Information Administration (data on coal, natural gas, electricity, petroleum and other energy sources)

 - Foreign Trade Statistics